menu

 Being a small town, Homosassa does not have a public transit system used by locals to get to and from work.

 The people who call Homosassa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homosassa residents report their race to be White, followed by Native American.
-Important ancestries of people in Homosassa include English, German, Irish, Italian, and Austrian.
+Important ancestries of people in Homosassa include English, German, Irish, Italian, and French.

 The most common language spoken in Homosassa is English.
 Other important languages spoken here include Italian and Polish.